A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-• Take each of these acts one by one and explore what each means and how we can include it in our daily lives.
+• Consider each of these acts one by one and explore what they mean and how we can include them in our daily lives.

-• You could invite people in to share how they carry out some of these works of mercy in the local context.
+• You could invite people to share how they undertake some of these works of mercy in the local context.

 Symbols and images